-Most people spend a majority of their time at their workplace.
-For these people, every office is pretty much the same thing – desks, cubicles, conference rooms, break room, and everything else in there.
+Most people spend the majority of their time at their workplace.
+For these people, every office is pretty much the same thing – desks, cubicles, conference rooms, break rooms, and everything else in there.
 But that does not mean that all office spaces are the same.

 Very few people actually realize that office spaces are classified into different categories, even if they all have similar elements.
 Different styles of office spaces are used by different companies, and what works for a hedge fund will typically not work for a creative agency or tech company.

 There are different classifications used to distinguish different office spaces, and office buildings as well; it is worth mentioning that we are not counting home offices among these office spaces as those are on a completely different scale.

 So, if you are a company owner or an entrepreneur who is looking at finding an office space, then there are a few things you should know about office spaces and buildings before settling down with a place.

 And before you decide, here is a look at the different types of office buildings and spaces that companies can rent out.

 Types of Office Spaces and the Commercial Property Classification

 Type A Buildings

 These are among the largest and best office buildings you can find.
 Coming to the architecture part, they can be any type of building – right from old vintage buildings to swanky new buildings made with modern materials.

 They offer a prime location in the city they are situated in, have top-of-the-line technical infrastructure, and are owned by parties that you can rely on.